Anna May Wong: Later career

 In 1960, Wong returned to film in Portrait in Black, starring Lana Turner.
 She still found herself stereotyped, with one press release explaining her long absence from films with a supposed proverb, which was claimed to have been passed down to Wong by her father: "Don't be photographed too much or you'll lose your soul", a quote that would be inserted into many of her obituaries.

-Later life and death
+Death

 Wong was scheduled to play the role of Madame Liang in the film production of Rodgers and Hammerstein's Flower Drum Song, but was unable to take the role owing to her health problems.
 On February 3, 1961, at the age of 56, Wong died of a heart attack as she slept at home in Santa Monica, two days after her final screen performance on television's The Barbara Stanwyck Show in an episode entitled "Dragon by the Tail".
 (Wong had appeared in another story in the same series the previous year.)
 Her cremated remains were interred in her mother's grave at Rosedale Cemetery in Los Angeles.
 The headstone is marked with her mother's Anglicized name on top, and the Chinese names of Anna May (on the right) and her sister Mary (on the left) along the sides.